78526Nasir/Kaggle-Student-s-Academic-Performance/README.md

 # Research Work

 ```
-This repo contains all of my research related works
+This repository contains all of my research related works and activity
 ```

 * An EDA to Classify students category